UK court hears celebrity chef Nigella Lawson took drugs -reports

 Lawson’s two former assistants, Italian sisters Elisabetta and Francesca Grillo, are accused of defrauding Saatchi out of more than 300,000 pounds ($484,600) during the period when they worked for Lawson and Saatchi was still living with her.

-The Grillo sisters have pleaded not guilty and part of their defense is that Lawson authorized them to make use of Saatchi’s credit card in return for their silence about her drug-taking, according to the British media reports.
+The Grillo sisters have pleaded not guilty and part of their defence is that Lawson authorised them to make use of Saatchi’s credit card in return for their silence about her drug-taking, according to the British media reports.

 “In a nutshell we submit that she had a guilty secret from her husband, her then husband,” Anthony Metzer, a lawyer for Elisabetta Grillo, told Isleworth Crown Court, according to the Daily Telegraph website.

-“She did not want him to know of her use of cocaine and that is highly relevant to the defense case,” Metzer said, according to the same article.
+“She did not want him to know of her use of cocaine and that is highly relevant to the defence case,” Metzer said, according to the same article.

 The allegation is that Lawson used cocaine, cannabis and prescription pills “daily” for over a decade.

-“This is a totally scurrilous account which has been raised by the defense,” prosecuting lawyer Jane Carpenter was quoted as saying in the Daily Telegraph article.
+“This is a totally scurrilous account which has been raised by the defence,” prosecuting lawyer Jane Carpenter was quoted as saying in the Daily Telegraph article.